-- 6.1.3 Resumption of Wrestling.
-If, at the expiration of the timeout, the contestant is able to continue wrestling, the match shall be resumed as if the contestant had gone out of bounds. - 6.1.4 Calling Timeout.
-Only the referee may call timeout.
-Additionally, the referee shall have the prerogative to stop the match to determine the presence of an injury to a contestant before starting the injury time or recovery time. - 6.1.5 Bleeding Timeout.
+6.1.4 Bleeding Timeout.
 If bleeding occurs, the referee shall interrupt the match, except if the bleeding is insignificant and point-scoring action is taking place.
 In that case, the match shall be interrupted as soon as the point-scoring situation is completed.